-Source of support: Office of Naval Research
+Source of support: U.S. Army Corp of Engineers

 Graphene has emerged as one of the most impressive materials, harboring both excellent mechanical and electrical properties.
 The objective of this research is to devise a simple and low-cost fabrication method for assembling graphene-based multifunctional thin films.
 As a step towards this long-term goal, the initial work focuses on designing and validating the performance of graphene-polymer thin film strain sensors (Fig. 1).
 The dispersion of graphene was characterized extensively so that solution-based techniques could be employed for film fabrication.
 Then, the piezoresistivity of these films were validated using tensile-compressive cyclic load tests, and its strain sensitivity, stability, and resolution was optimized.
 High-performance graphene-based fabric sensors were fabricated and integrated with socket prostheses' liners for realizing next-generation smart socket prostheses.